-There's no way to know exactly what, if anything, will get banned in 2021.
+There's no way to know exactly what, if anything, will get banned in 2022.
 Where once it was a simple case of violating the Turn 4 rule or general brokenness, Wizards has vastly expanded its scope and now bans more actively and for more reasons.
 I can't know what new cards will be printed, or if a new deck will finally be discovered.
 Furthermore, Wizards' exact criteria for banning a card is not known.
 They've never specifically said anything about how they consider banning a card, and with every ban, the exact reason changes.
-Over the past year, the only consistent thread has been a 55% non-mirror win rate.
+Over the past two years, the only consistent criteria has been a 55% non-mirror win rate.
 Which may or may not be an actual red line for banning, but even if it is, only Wizards has the data to make such a determination.
 Thus, players can't know if a ban is coming, making it the perfect metric to cite.

 As a result, any speculation about what could get banned will necessarily be guesswork.
 The key: to turn the guesswork into an educated guesstimate.
 To that end, I have gone back through the Wizards announcements to see how they've justified their bans.
 There's always a primary reason, but it's often (not always) couched by ancillary reasons.
 The most common ones with examples are: